Darius III Codomannus: last Achaemenid king of the Persian Empire, ruled from 336 to 330.

 - Macedonia's king Philip II prepares an attack on Anatolia.

-- The cuneiform text known as the Dynastic prophecy suggests that Artašata marches on Persepolis and seized the throne
+- The cuneiform text known as the Dynastic Prophecy proves that Artašata marches on Persepolis as a rebel and seized the throne

 - 336, Summer: Artaxerxes IV is killed by his courtier Bagoas (text); Artašata becomes king under the name of Darius III Codomannus.